Do Go On - 361 - The Hollywood Bandit

 Some fan.

-Belushka, it's quite an interesting name.
+Baluska, it's quite an interesting name.

 It's spelled B-A-L-U-S-C-A,

-and then Belushka's given me the pronunciation,
+and then Belushka's giving me the pronunciation,

-then added, when they suggested the topic,
+and then added when they suggested the topic,

-when she was two years old.
+who let my sister name me when she was two years old.

 It's not a dog.